Scoring Configuration Options

 • Every Over: Prompts for confirmation at the end of every over.

-• Batsman Confirmation Prompt:
+• Batter Confirmation Prompt:

 • None: Never prompts.